INTRODUCTION

 - Pi pi fyu?
 (What time is it?).

 I implore the people of the future world not to start an artificial universal language, unless among them weak-minded and complete idiots prevail.
 The large newspapers, distributed in the millions among the multi-ethnic population, were all printed in birdspeak, and therefore writers had no style.
-Like dry leaves that had fallen from the green, tumultuous tree tops, meaningless words swirled under the pen, and composed themselves into empty, dead phrases.
+Like dry leaves that fell from the green, tumultuous tree tops, meaningless words swirled under the pen, and composed themselves into empty, dead phrases.

 Whoever speaks and writes in a living language is surrounded by mystery; storms and wind rush around their mind; the sun and the stars blaze above it.
 The living word flies from the night that was left behind us, and carries the power of creativity of those who've departed and won't return.

-The inventors of artificial language were constantly insisting that they wanted to help unite mankind - and they would only achieve this, when anywhere - in Tokyo or Madrid, you could receive information from the first person you meet about the name of a street, the direction of a road, or the price of nutritional pills.
-For this magnificent result bird language killed creativity, because no one was willing to write for a limited circle of readers, and books turned into crypts where the intelligent and the stupid, the new thoughts and the old were immured with the assistance of three grammatical rules and four roots of a universal language.
+The inventors of artificial language were constantly insisting that they wanted to help unite mankind - and they could only achieve this, when anywhere - in Tokyo or Madrid, you could receive information from the first person you meet about the name of a street, the direction of a road, or the price of nutritional pills.
+For this magnificent result, this bird language killed creativity, because no one was willing to write for a limited circle of readers, and books turned into crypts where the intelligent and the stupid, the new thoughts and the old were immured with the assistance of three grammatical rules and four roots of a universal language.

 On the streets of Heliopolis, I didn't notice anything that would indicate a growing panic among the many millions of people in the global city.